An optimal dashboard is Accurate, Clear, Empowering, and Succinct. These key tenets can be remembered with the acronym ACES.

 Consider the font size of any metric that will be displayed on your dashboard.
 Think about what type of device the audience will be viewing this on as well.
 All text on a dashboard should not require you to squint to read it.

-These colors show the difference between the categories without overweighting one of the categories.
-Most dashboarding tools will default you to a color scheme that delineates categories clearly.
-If for some reason they do not, then customize your color selection so that evaluations of the data can be made at a glance.
+Most dashboarding tools include a default color scheme for clearly distinguishing between colors.
+If, for some reason, they do not, or it doesn’t match your data, then customize the colors so that evaluation of the data can be made at a glance.

 - Categorical labels

 These additions make it easier for new viewers to understand what is going on.

 If data is hard to decipher, it won’t be read.
 The more explanation or context needed to understand charts on a dashboard, the less effective the dashboard will be as an intelligence tool.
 Remember, speed to insight is key.
 Squinting is challenging and time spent seeking out the author of a report for further explanation diminishes the impact of the dashboard’s goal.